sjvrijn/sjvrijn.github.io/_posts/2019-09-28-how-to-timeit.md

 >
 > -- timeit documentation

 In contrast to profiling the runtime of your entire program, the `timeit` module is better suited to time small snippets.
-We can divide these comparisons in three classes, as illustrated by the examples I will use throuhgout this blogpost.
+We can divide these comparisons in three classes, as illustrated by the examples I will use throughout this blogpost.

 1. Standalone one-liners
   * `", ".join(str(n) for n in range(100))`